'I'd love to celebrate with him someday': Meet UAE residents, visitor who share same birthday as Sheikh Mohammed

 Pratish Uchil, an Indian resident of Dubai since 2014, said sharing his birthday with Sheikh Mohammed is an "extraordinary" coincidence he is proud of.

-Pratish has never met any other person with the same birthday, but if there could be one person he could celebrate with, it will no doubt be Sheikh Mohammed.
+Pratish has never met any other person with the same birthday, but if there's one person he would want to celebrate with, it will no doubt be Sheikh Mohammed.

 “I am fascinated by diverse cultures and traditions living here and the credit goes to the visionary leader who has brought the world to this city.
 I feel a deep connection to Dubai and its Ruler,” he said.